Deep Necklift Surgery in London

 What are the risks with a necklift?

-As with any surgery there are general risks and more procedure specific risks.
+As with any surgery, there are general risks and more procedure-specific risks.
 General risks of surgery include those relating to general anaesthetic, blood clots in the chest and legs, post-operative nausea and vomiting, bleeding, and pain.
 Procedure specific risks to a necklift include scarring, prolonged swelling, recurrence of laxity, nerve damage, and asymmetry.
 For those patients needing submandibular gland reduction there is a higher risk of bleeding as these glands are closely intertwined with a blood vessel in the face.
-That is why neck lift surgery is best advised undertaken by someone who is trained specifically in head and neck reconstruction surgery as they have many hours of experience with these deep structures of the neck.
-During your consultation Mr Orfaniotis will take time to discuss the risks in further details.
+That is why neck lift surgery is best advised undertaken by someone who is trained specifically in head and neck reconstruction surgery, as they have many hours of experience with these deep structures of the neck.
+During your consultation Mr Orfaniotis will take time to discuss the risks in further detail.
 To book your consultation click here.

 What is the recovery like after a necklift?

-Mr Orfaniotis has invested in a specific facial post-operative recovery team to help look after you during your neck lift recovery .
+Mr Orfaniotis has invested in a specific facial post-operative recovery team to help look after you during your neck lift recovery.
 This is led by an anaesthetic doctor who specialises in recovery and who you meet pre-operatively to ensure you are not only optimised for the procedure, but also the recovery too.
-Mr Orfaniotis feels this is an important part of all patient’s journey and it is essential that his team provides 24/7 doctor led dedicated
+Mr Orfaniotis feels this is an important part of all patients’ journeys, and it is essential that his team provides 24/7 doctor led dedicated

-Post-operatively there will be bruising with can last up to 10-20 days.
+Post-operatively there will be bruising, with can last up to 10-20 days.
 The extent of the bruising will depend somewhat on your genetics and how extensive the surgery is.
-There is some pain and discomfort that on average lasts up to for 3-7 days.
+There is some pain and discomfort that on average lasts up to 3-7 days.
 Our specialist recovery team monitor you during this time to make sure you are comfortable throughout.
 The recovery team also help with the removal of any sutures which would happen around day 7.
-The first post-oprative apppointment is at 48 hours where the wounds will be carefully inspected and cleaned and the drain as well as the hemostatic net sutures will be removed.
+The first post-operative appointment is at 48 hours where the wounds will be carefully inspected and cleaned and the drain as well as the hemostatic net sutures will be removed.
 As the neck contains many lymphatic channels there is some expected swelling post-operatively.
-In some people this can settle within 2-4 weeks, in others it takes a bit longer, particularly when a significant reduction of the deep fat and submandibular glands was carried out.
+In some people, this can settle within 2-4 weeks, in others it takes a bit longer, particularly when a significant reduction of the deep fat and submandibular glands is carried out.
 Most patients are back to work in person 2 weeks following the surgery.

 How long does a necklift last?